hannah-thompson/NYCCSCourseData/README.md

 5. Setting plot boundaries: The max and min of latitude and longitude were calculated by looping through the CSV, to determine the latitudinal and longitudinal boundaries for the scatterplot.
 6. Plotting: The points were plotted geographically using a matplotlib scatterplot overlaid on a map of NYC.
 The color and size of each point was determined based upon how many computer science courses each school had, with larger points representing more CS courses.
 7. Final touches: A legend was added to make the data easier to understand and interpret based on the color of each plot point.

+### Python File Explanation
+- gettingLatLong.py : uses the Google Maps API to geocode the list of school names from data set and adds the corresponding latitudes and longitudes to the CSV
+- getMaxLat.py : calculates the max and min of the latitudes and longitudes in order to set proper boundaries for the plot
+- mappingSTEM.py : takes the cleaned data and maps it in a scatterplot overlaid on a map of NYC

+### Dependencies
+The following Python libraries are necessary to run this code: pandas, matplotlib, and requests- each can be added though pip or conda